Singond/Gradle-Pandoc/README.md

 apply plugin: 'com.github.singond.pandoc'
 ```

-A new task type `Pandoc` is now available; its fully-qualified name is
+A new task type `Pandoc` is now available
-`com.github.singond.gradle.pandoc.Pandoc`.
+(the fully qualified name is `com.github.singond.gradle.pandoc.Pandoc`).
 Also, a single instance of this task has been added to your project under
 the name `pandoc`.
 You need to configure it first, for example: